shanevanheerden/shanevanheerden.github.io/_pages/courses.md

 layout: page
 permalink: /courses/
 title: 🎓 courses
-description: Here are some of the courses I've completed.
+description: Here are some of the courses/certifications I've completed.
 nav: true
 order: 5
 ---